Objectivitix/nolay/README.md

 # Nolay: Simple and intensive goal management app

+**lay (verb)**:\
-**lay (verb)**: to cease advancement, to lay down and stay; to some, peace with the world; to others, complacency.
+to cease advancement, to lay down and stay;\
+to some, peace with the world; to others, complacency.

+For those in the latter group,\
+For those unsatisfied,\
-For those in the latter group, for those unsatisfied, for those who desire more, for those seeking greatness: give me a try, for it is perchance the regimen you need.
+For those who desire more,\
+For those seeking greatness:\
+Give me a try, for I am perchance the regimen you need.

 **Nolay is a medium-term goalsetter.** Start not laying in 5 simple steps: